TO-perelki/testowanie/ENGLISH VERSION/README.md

 # Open Food Facts - Test Plan Repository

 ## Project Description

-This repository contains a detailed test plan prepared for the Open Food Facts application.
-Open Food Facts is an open-source platform that enables users to search, analyze, and add information about food products, supporting informed consumer decisions.
+This repository contains the complete test documentation conducted for the Open Food Facts application.
+Open Food Facts is an open-source platform that allows users to search, analyze, and add information about food products, supporting informed consumer decisions.

+The testing project has been completed, and all tests have been documented and analyzed.
+The repository includes detailed test results, test cases, and a comprehensive report summarizing the testing process.

-## Repository Content
+## Repository Contents

+- **TEST-REPORT.md**
+  The final test report summarizing the entire testing process, including:
+  - An overview of the test scope and results.
+  - Analysis of identified defects and their impact on application quality.
+  - Final conclusions regarding the application's compliance with requirements.

 - **TESTPLAN.md**
-  A comprehensive test plan, compliant with the ISO 29119 standard, which includes:
+  A detailed test plan compliant with ISO 29119 guidelines, including:
-  - Introduction: test objectives, business context, and scope.
-  - Test goals and criteria: entry, exit, and acceptance criteria.
+  - Test objectives and scope.
-  - Testing strategy: approach, test types, tools, and environment.
+  - Testing strategies, tools, and test environment.
-  - Schedule and resource assignment.
-  - Risk management and mitigation plans.
+  - Entry and exit criteria.
-  - Metrics and reporting methods.
+  - Schedule and risk management.

+- **TESTCASES.md**
+  A collection of test cases developed based on functional and non-functional requirements.

-- **README.md**
+- **TEST-RESULTS-WEB.md**
-  Project summary and repository structure.

-## Project Objective

-The goal of this repository is to support the quality assurance process of the Open Food Facts application by providing a test plan that enables:
+  Detailed test results for the web version of the Open Food Facts application.

-1. Identification and elimination of bugs.
-2. Verification of application compliance with functional and non-functional requirements.
-3. Execution of functional, performance, and regression tests in an organized and repeatable manner.
+- **TEST_RESULTS-APP.md**
+  Detailed test results for the mobile application of Open Food Facts.

+- **REQUIREMENTS.md**
+  Documentation of the application requirements that served as the basis for developing test cases.

+## Project Summary

+The testing project has been completed according to the planned schedule.
+Functional, performance, and regression tests confirmed the Open Food Facts application’s compliance with the requirements.
+The detailed test results and analyses contained in the final report can serve as a foundation for future improvements and further application development.

 ## Contact

-For questions or suggestions, please contact the team responsible for the project.
+For any questions or suggestions regarding the test results, please contact the team responsible for the project.